cirosantilli/x86-assembly-cheat/readme.md

 ### CISC

+Complex instruction set

-lots of operations.
+lots of operations

-is the case of x86 family
+it is the case of the x86 family

 ## flynn's taxonomy